kaito02020424/temp-disposable-email/README.md

   - `waitInterval`: Interval between polling attempts in milliseconds (default: 2,000ms).
   - `logPolling`: Enable or disable logging of polling attempts (default: false).
   - `deleteAfterRead`: Whether to delete the latest message after reading, helpful for parallel run
+  - `deleteAccount`: Whether to delete the account after this method is executed.

 #### Returns